 - Account for basic statistical measures and regression models

-- Explain the difference between precision, recall and accuracy
+- Explain the difference between statistical metrics such as precision, recall and accuracy

 - Discuss how sample populations relate to real-world populations

 - Reason about and describe a falsifiable question that can be addressed with a specific data source

 - Provide data-driven answers to falsifiable questions using statistical measures and regression models

 - Discuss the validity of an analytical conclusion based on the method and data

 The course will mainly consist of lectures, group work, and project work with a focus on active students’ participation and practical application of data handling techniques.

 - McKinney, Wes: Python for Data Analysis, O'Reilly Media, 2017